-The data source for a Web or mobile application is the counterpart to the transaction object in the target PowerBuilder application.
+The data source for a Web or Mobile application is the counterpart to the transaction object in the target PowerBuilder application.
 The transaction properties in the target PowerBuilder application contain database connection parameters, which should be correspondingly configured in data sources.
-Appeon Web or Appeon mobile applications rely on Appeon Server data sources to interact with the database servers.